Top 10 people of integrity in Nigeria’s history: Figures worth emulating

-Nigeria has produced celebrities and world-famous people whose traits are celebrated worldwide.
-You can learn these traits from the following examples of people of integrity in Nigeria's history.
-Olasupo Thompson, a history and political science lecturer at the Federal University of Agriculture, Abeokuta, offers examples of individuals who have displayed integrity on all fronts.
+Nigeria has produced celebrities and world-famous people who are celebrated globally.
+These famous figures hail from different fields, including politics, business, sports, and the entertainment industry.
+Olasupo Thompson, a history and political science lecturer at the Federal University of Agriculture, Abeokuta, offers examples of people of integrity in Nigeria's history.

-Integrity is more than just doing the right thing when no one is looking; it involves following a moral or ethical ideal.
-It is a key leadership principle.
-It necessitates truthfulness and honesty.
-Check out some of these famous people with integrity in Nigeria.
+• Integrity is more than just doing the right thing when no one is looking; it involves following a moral or ethical ideal.

-Below we have mentioned ten people of integrity in Nigeria who have aided in shaping the society.
-They are recognized as those who have disciplined character, integrity and honesty.
+Below, we have ten people of integrity in Nigeria who have aided in shaping the society.
+They are recognised as those who have disciplined character, integrity, and honesty.
 They are listed in no particular order.

 Read also